Heavy Vehicle Driver's Licence (Class 1)

 - bears a valid inspection sticker

-During the test, you will not be allowed to:
+During the road tests, you will not be allowed to:

 - carry any passengers